From CRAN

 no_axis

 The next step is to combine data from geobr package with other data sets to create thematic maps.
-In this example, we will be using data from the (Atlas of Human Development (by Ipea/FJP and UNPD) to create a choropleth map showing the spatial variation of Life Expectancy at birth across Brazilian states.
+In this first example, we will be using data from the (Atlas of Human Development (by Ipea/FJP and UNPD) to create a choropleth map showing the spatial variation of Life Expectancy at birth across Brazilian states.

 First, we need a data.frame

-with estimates of Life Expectancy and merge it to our spatial database.
-The two-digit abbreviation of state name is our key column to join these two databases.
+abbreviation of state name is our key column to join these two

 # Read data.frame with life expectancy data